beNjiox/yals/README.md

 The project was initially just for me, but find out that it could be used to showcase some unknown practices of this great framework.

-For now it's working pretty well using vagrant but it's still not perfect.
-I'm planning on doing an hosted version very soon when the app will be stable.
-For now you can just checkout the code, fork it and/or submit some ideas.

 If you want to play with it :

 ```